drug-design/course/docs/chapters/structure-activity-relationships.md

 #### Example 7: Good and Bad Rigidification

-The rigidification of the two psychedelic drugs, DOB and mescaline are presented here.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/example-7-good-bad-rigidification-c3f09cb4'><i class='fa fa-play' aria-hidden='true'></i></button>The rigidification of the two psychedelic drugs, DOB and mescaline are presented here.
 The rigidification of the methoxy groups in DOB leads to more active compounds, whereas the similar idea in mescaline yields inactive molecules.
 However, the biological activities are based on animal models, and the interpretations are tricky.

 ![](https://media.drugdesign.org/course/structure-activity-relationships/Rigid-example3.png){: loading=lazy }